leimath/leimath.github.io/content/posts/gt-notes-p5.md

 ---
 ---

-# Regarding the Konigsberg Problem
+# Regarding the Königsberg Problem

-The entirety of the Konigsberg problem solved by Euler is covered at various places; Please refer to [here - for a audiovisual treatment](https://www.youtube.com/watch?v=nZwSo4vfw6c) or [here - for a full report on it.](https://www.maa.org/press/periodicals/convergence/leonard-eulers-solution-to-the-konigsberg-bridge-problem)
+The entirety of the Königsberg problem solved by Euler is covered at various places; Please refer to [here - for a audiovisual treatment](https://www.youtube.com/watch?v=nZwSo4vfw6c) or [here - for a full report on it.](https://www.maa.org/press/periodicals/convergence/leonard-eulers-solution-to-the-konigsberg-bridge-problem)

 The key question that was put forward against Euler was: Can a traveler go through every bridge once and only once ?